-Ubuntu includes a new data collection tool in its latest release, but exactly what kind of data does it collect exactly?
+Ubuntu added a new data collection tool to its latest release — but what kind of data does it collect exactly?

-Well, thanks to the doors-wide-open nature of open-source software it’s very easy to find out.
+Thanks to the doors-wide-open nature of open-source software developers it’s very easy for you to find out.

 Whether you plan on making the upgrade to 18.04, or you already have (but whizzed through the Ubuntu Welcome screens without paying attention) read on to see what data Ubuntu collects, collates, and couriers back to Canonical.

 Ubuntu Data Collection in 18.04+

 We were the first to report on Ubuntu’s plans to gather system metrics in new installs of 18.04 LTS onwards.

-And I’ll be honest: when I first came across the plan (surreptitiously via a code commit, in case you’re curious) I was worried.
+And I’ll be honest: when I first heard about the plan (surreptitiously via a code commit, in case you’re curious) I was a little worried.

-Worried not about what Canonical had plans to do, and more about the reaction those plans would generate among its (seemingly many) critics.
+Worried not for Canonical and its plans but for the reaction the plans will generate among its (seemingly many) critics.

 So when Canonical did go public with its wont to collect system data on new and existing Ubuntu installs a fair bit of, let’s say ‘consternation’ greeted the news.

 Memories of the “Ubuntu Spyware” debacle still linger in people’s minds.

 But it’s not fair; the anodyne Ubuntu Report tool in Ubuntu 18.04 is as far removed from the aforementioned meta-data munching mis-step as possible.

 Unlike the Unity Dash the Ubuntu Report tool isn’t some privacy-invading tentacle looking to grope your system search habits for the purpose of serving you pointless shopping suggestions.

 Thankfully for my nerves (and no doubt the bods over at Canonical HQ) the majority of Ubuntu users are okay with the stated aims — a bit of anonymous system stat profiling isn’t a major cause for concern, tbh — plus we’re told the metrics will help improve Ubuntu.

 Even better: Canonical publishes the results of the survey online for anyone to see.

 Ubuntu Report: What Data Does It Collect?